wanghongzhou/docker-dev-env/nacos/README.md

 - **Before installing Nacos, you must [install the MySQL](../mysql).**
 - **You must create a database and import the [Nacos SQL script](https://github.com/alibaba/nacos/releases).**

-## Install Nacos standalone mode using Docker Compose
+## Install Nacos Standalone Mode Using Docker Compose

 1. Before setting everything else, create a directory for Nacos home mount.
 Ensure that the directory exists and appropriate permission have been granted.

     ```shell
     $ mkdir -vp ~/docker/nacos/{logs,init.d}
     $ touch ~/docker/nacos/init.d/custom.properties
     ```

 2. Modify the `~/docker/nacos/init.d/custom.properties` file according to your requirements.

     ```properties